litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes

+### 0.2.5 June 25, 2023
+- [BugFix] Fixed bugs which kept --default-tls-secret from working correctly.
+- [BugFix] Verify ZeroConf worker is not busy before it is deleted.
+- [BugFix] Fixed bugs keeping wildcard domain names from being recognized.
+- [Feature] 3.1 updates including QUIC v2.

 ### 0.2.4 April 6, 2023
 - [BugFix] Fix a memory violation when data is taken from cache and the server is quite busy.
 - [BugFix] Fix a memory leak processing SSL data.
-- [BugFix] Fix a small bug in handling mulitple headers with the same name.
+- [BugFix] Fix a small bug in handling multiple headers with the same name.

 ### 0.2.3 January 17, 2023
 - [Feature] HTTP/3 support.
 To enable it you must specify in helm `--set options service.ports.http3=443,service.targetPorts.http3=443,containerPorts.http3=443`.